stringparser/evented-stack/README.md

   Inspired by creationix's [stack](https://www.npmjs.org/package/stack) and jessetane's [queue](https://www.npmjs.org/package/queue)

+### General idea
+  You get an Array subClass out of the `module`.

+  Added to the Array goodness, there is an observer pattern baked in to make flow control over the queue customizable.

+  For iterative methods such as `forEach`, `every` and `some` events are emitted at the start, next, and end elements.

+  <b>Note</b>: only functions can be pushed to the Stack if you are only interested
+  on the evented behaviour of the array look at `/lib/EventedArray.js` instead.

 ### Usage

  Lets make a simple example that will measue the time of a request